SantoriniDave.com

 The outdoor waiting area for Paros ferries to Athens.
 You can purchase tickets at the ferry port in Paros but I prefer to book ferry tickets online.

-Paros to Athens Ferry Essentials
+Paros to Athens Ferry – My Tips

 Paros to Athens Ferry Schedule

-Athens and Paros are two popular hubs of hub of ferry travel in the Greek Islands.
+Athens and Paros are two popular hubs of ferry travel in the Greek Islands.
 There are daily ferries from Paros to Athens year-round, with frequency increasing in the summer months.
 The length of the ride varies depending on what type of boat you choose and how many stops it makes along the way.
-It can take high speed catamaran ferries just over 3 hours to reach Athens from Paros.
+It takes high speed catamarans about 3 hours to reach Athens from Paros.
 Blue Star ferries, which are larger and slower, take 4 to 5 hours.
 If you can spare the extra hour or two, I recommend taking the Blue Star; its large size makes it more stable in rocky seas, and you’ll be able to walk around on the outside decks to take in the sea view and air.
 (Catamarans require all passengers to stay inside.)
-Ferry tickets from Athens to Paros cost about €20 to €110, depending on the type of ferry and class of ticket.
+Ferry tickets from Athens to Paros cost about €60 to €140, depending on the type of ferry and class of ticket.

 Paros to Athens Ferries – Piraeus Port